dpw/weave/site/how-it-works.md

     | Frame N: Captured payload         |
     +-----------------------------------+

-The standard IP and UDP headers are followed the name of the sending peer, which enables the receiving peer to identify who sent this UDP packet.
+The standard IP and UDP headers are followed by the name of the sending peer, which enables the receiving peer to identify who sent this UDP packet.
 Next come the meta data and payload for one or more captured frames.
 The router performs batching: if it captures several frames